 - Culhane also despised working on the Hearst Krazy Kat cartoons he did inking work on.
 In his biography "Talking Animals and Other People", he likened the screening of their first sound cartoon ("Ratskin", 1929) with the character as being akin to a tornado in a boiler factory.
 "It was sheer cacophony."
 The staff gave no reaction to the film, save Culhane himself, who spited it with a sarcastic laugh (which got him left behind when the studio moved elsewhere).
 In the book "Enchanted Drawings", Culhane's once again gave his humble thoughts on the shorts;

 - Max Fleischer considered Mr. Bug Goes to Town to be a failure, and refused to acknowledge the film as one of his achievements in a 1950s interview—although it may have been because it was the film that contributed to destroying Fleischer Studios and getting him booted out; the fact that he and David Fleischer had a terrible falling out while they were making the film probably didn't help matters either.

 - He also hated the Made-For-TV Out of the Inkwell cartoons, and was horrified when he first watched them.

-- Strange as it sounds, some sources claim that Bill Hanna and Joe Barbera hated Scooby-Doo, and only kept the show running because of how insanely popular it was.
+- Strange as it sounds, some sources claim that Bill Hanna and Joe Barbera hated Scooby-Doo, and only kept the show running because of how insanely popular (and profitable) it was.

 - Hugh Harman of the Harman and Ising duo claimed late in his life that he grew to hate all but three of the shorts he made—"The Old Mill Pond", "Blue Danube", and "Peace on Earth".
 And even then, Hugh admitted that he wasn't completely satisfied with how Peace On Earth turned out, and felt that the film needed to be far longer than it was.